Hi. Welcome to

 My optimal pan for deep dish pizza is a round steel cake pan with an aluminum coating (aka aluminized steel).

 The steel is mainly for strength and the aluminum coating is for better heat conduction.
 Aluminum also extends the life of the pan, as it is corrosion-resistant.
 What happened to the tin-plated steel?
-Tin melts at about 450 degrees F, so I don’t expect tin to be used widely in deep dish pans any more, but many bakeware manufacturers interchange the words “tin-plated steel” with “aluminum-plated steel” or “aluminized steel”, so you’ll have to verify if your pan supplier is using tin or aluminum.
+Tin melts at about 450 degrees F, so I don’t expect tin to be used widely in deep dish pans any more **(see note below), but many bakeware manufacturers interchange the words “tin-plated steel” with “aluminum-plated steel” or “aluminized steel”, so you’ll have to verify if your pan supplier is using tin or aluminum.
 Many modern varieties of this pan also have special coatings to improve durability and/or baking performance.
 PSTK (Pre-Seasoned Tuff-Kote™) is one of the popular coating processes.
 Allied calls their coating “Black Buster” and Chicago Metallic calls theirs “Bakalon”.

-You can also still get the non-plated, or “bare” steel pans from restaurant supply houses.
+You can also still get the non-plated, or “bare/blue” steel pans from restaurant supply houses.
 Often, those pans have been coated in some kind of oil (or protective mystery substance) that must be baked empty, (preferably in a well ventilated area, or outside on your bbq grill), then cooled, before your first use.
 This ‘seasoned’ coating will darken with use, improve the performance, and extend the life of your pan.

 If your pan is bare or un-seasoned, you can do it yourself by applying a thin layer of vegetable oil, lard, or shortening (anything with a high-smoke point) to your pan, and pre-baking it like the method I described in the previous paragraph.
 You can also repeat this (as many times as you like) for a pan you just seasoned, but using the pan to make pizzas will also continue to season your pan.
 The more times you season your pan, the better your seasoning should be, and the darker your pan should get.

 It is also recommended that once you have seasoned a pan, you should never use soap to clean it, only hot water and a non-abrasive scrubbing pad.
-If you do use soap on occasion to clean your pan, you can use a mild one, but then you will have to re-season your pan.
+If you do use soap on occasion to clean your pan, you can use a mild one, but then you may have to re-season your pan.

 Straight or Slanted Pans?